 Curriculum and Standards – focuses on the achievement and progress made by every pupil and the delivery of the curriculum.
 The team work closely with subject co-ordinators through visits to the school and reports presented at meetings.
 They also focus on pastoral care, including the behaviour, discipline and safety of everyone

 Resources – this committee is focused on ensuring the school and pupils have everything needed to deliver an inspiring curriculum and excellent pupil achievement.
 This includes current and future budget planning, premises management and health and safety compliance.
-In addition the committee focuses on recruiting and retaining excellent teachers, the admissions policy for children and also the pastoral care, including the behaviour, discipline and safety, of everyone.

 In addition the Pay Review Committee meets at least annually following the staff performance management reviews.